 January is School Board Recognition Month in Arkansas, and the Marion School District is taking time to show appreciation for its board members.

-The seven members of the Marion School District Board of Directors are A. Jan Thomas (president), the Rev. Jeffery Richardson (vice president), Daryel Jackson (secretary), Jerri Crase, Eddie Minton, Rob Rash, and Gary Wehrum.
+The seven members of the Marion School District Board of Directors are Jeffrey Richardson (president), Daryel Jackson (vice president), Gary Wehrum (secretary), Jerri Crase, Eddie Minton, Rob Rash, and Bartt Vaughn.

-“I have nothing but the highest regard for these individuals,” said Marion Superintendent Glen Fenter.
-“Their leadership, guidance, and support is the reason we are able to do the things we are doing.
+“I have nothing but respect and gratitude for this incredible group of people,” said Dr. Glen Fenter, Marion superintendent.
+“Their leadership, guidance, and support are the reason we are able to do the things we are doing here at the Marion School District.
 It is an honor to work with folks who are so committed to improving education in the community.”

 “To have quality schools, you have to have quality leadership with quality vision,” Fenter said.
 “And this is what our board provides.
-They know our community, and they know the power of high-quality education.”
+They know our community, and they know the impact a high-quality education can have on a community.”